Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 * I would like to view the order confirmation after checking out.
 * I would like to receive an email confirmation after placing an order.
 * I would like to be able to view individual blogs and add comments.
+* I would like to be able to leave a review for a product.

 [Back to Table of Contents](https://github.com/Michelle3334/brainworks#table-of-contents)